 Is Sea Rocket Edible?

-A member of the crucifer or mustard family, the sea rocket plant is related to broccoli, cabbage and Brussel sprouts.
-Sea rocket provides potassium, calcium and a range of B vitamins, as well as beta-carotene and fiber.
+As a member of the crucifer or mustard family, the sea rocket plant is related to broccoli, cabbage, and Brussel sprouts.
+Sea rocket provides potassium, calcium, and a range of B vitamins, as well as beta-carotene and fiber.
 All plant parts are edible.

-The sea rocket plant is large and spreading, with rocket-shaped seed pods, although the name comes from an old synonym for plants of the mustard family; rocket.
-During the winter, leaves are leafy, but in summer heat, the sea rocket plant takes on a strange, fleshy, almost alien-like form.
+The sea rocket plant is large and spreading, with rocket-shaped seed pods, although the name comes from an old synonym for plants of the mustard family: rocket.
+During the winter, the leaves are leafy, but in the summer heat, the sea rocket plant takes on a strange, fleshy, almost alien-like form.
 It is also commonly called wild peppergrass and sea kale.

 Sea Rocket Cultivation